Samkth123/KTH-md/Growth/Session 3/Live session.md

 Måste förstå problemet först innan börjar kolla på den
 ### GROWTH

-6 ways to grow a company
+6 ways to grow a company - samma som förra anteckningarna

-In business model innovation you change
+In business model innovation you change multiple points of the business ex IKEA having restaurant so people stay there more as well.